NooksBazaar/google-sheets-to-json/README.md

 - Run `yarn start` to start a water that will automatically build into `build`
 - Run `yarn install` to install the required node modules
 - Run `node build` to export data from Google Sheets into local `out` folder

+To fetch the latest data and rebuild the output file:

+ - Run `yarn rebuild`